how did I manage that?? thanks for all the votes and thanks to my fellow scientists for a great 2 weeks!

 British Geologial Survey

-Favourite thing to do in science I love making things to enable science to be carried out, instruments, experimental rigs, field gear and general widgets, I love it all!
+Favourite thing to do in my job: I love making things to enable science to be carried out, instruments, experimental rigs, field gear and general widgets, I love it all!

 I am an electronics engineer, and I support scientific research by providing specialist engineering skills, developing instruments, experimental rigs and other hardware